buildpacks/spec/buildpack.md

 #### Bills-of-Materials

+Buildpacks MAY write standardized Bill of Materials (sBOM) files with extension `<ext>`, where `<ext>` SHOULD denote an sBOM media type.

-When the build is complete, a BOM (Bill-of-Materials) describing the app image MAY be generated for auditing purposes.
+When the build is complete, an sBOM describing the app image MAY be generated for auditing purposes.
-If generated, this BOM MUST contain all `bom` entries in each `launch.toml` at the end of each `/bin/build` execution, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).
+If generated, this BOM MUST contain all `<layer>.bom.<ext>` files for each `launch = true` layer at the end of each `/bin/build` execution, as well as `launch.bom.<ext>` if provided, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).

-When the build is complete, a build BOM describing the build container MAY be generated for auditing purposes.
+When the build is complete, a build sBOM describing the build container MAY be generated for auditing purposes.
-If generated, this build BOM MUST contain all `bom` entries in each `build.toml` at the end of each `/bin/build` execution, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).
+If generated, this BOM MUST contain all `<layer>.bom.<ext>` files for each `launch = false` layer at the end of each `/bin/build` execution, as well as `build.bom.<ext>` if provided, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).

 #### Layers